samuel-lucas6/draft-lucas-bkdf/draft-lucas-balloon-hashing.md

 # The Balloon Algorithm

 ~~~
-Balloon(password, salt, spaceCost, timeCost, parallelism)
+Balloon(password, salt, spaceCost, timeCost, parallelism, length)
 ~~~

 A limitation of EME is that it lacks parallelism because the value of each block depends on the value of the previous block.
-Balloon addresses this by invoking EME in parallel using multiple cores, XORing the outputs, and hashing the password, salt, and XORed output concatenated together.
+Balloon addresses this by invoking EME in parallel using multiple cores, XORing the outputs, and hashing the password, salt, output length, and XORed output to derive key material.
 This provides greater memory hardness without increasing the delay.

 Inputs: